🧠 SemiSimTech Intuition Lab

 • Overdamped (ζ > 1): no oscillation; slower, “heavy” return.

 In a lossless LC, energy would “sloshe” forever between electric and magnetic storage.
 Adding R converts some of that energy into heat.
-We track:

 EC = ½·C·vC2